dsadigh/CrSPrSTL/README.md

 An optimization solver for LP, QP, QCP, MIP, provided for free for academic use.

 ##3.
 Usage:
-Make sure Yalmip is in your MATLAB path.
+Make sure Yalmip and the src folder are in your MATLAB path.
+Then you can run any of the tests in Examples folder.